Estoque86/ccnSim-4.0-Docker/README.md

 ---

-# Instructions to use a ccnSim-0.4 container
+# Instructions to create the ccnSim-0.4 container

+## Build the image from the Dockerfile

+## Debug the process

 ## Push the image to the repository